tinkoff-ai/ReBRAC/README.md

     sac_rnd bash
 ```
 ## How to reproduce experiments

+*Here should be instructions on how to reprlicate each table and figure*

 Configs for the main experiments are stored in the `configs/rebrac/<task_type>`.
 All available hyperparameters are listed in the  `rebrac/algorithms/rebrac.py`.